hknd23/idcempy/docs/zmiopc_tutorial.rst

 Zero-inflated Ordered Probit (ZiOP) Model without Correlated Errors
 --------------------------------------------------------------------
-The `iopmod` function estimates regression objects for "zero-inflated" and "middle-inflated" ordered probit models without correlated errors.
+The `iopcmod` function estimates regression objects for "zero-inflated" and "middle-inflated" ordered probit models without correlated errors.
 Below you will find instructions to estimate a ZiOP model.
-The estimation of MiOP models is also illustrated.

-First, we import the required libraries, set up the package and import the dataset:
+We first import the required libraries, set up the package and import the dataset:

 .. testcode::
   # Import the necessary libraries and package